FizaAslam1/Feature-enginnering/README.md

-# 🚀 Feature Engineering with SkLearn (Titanic Case Study)
+# 🚀 Feature Engineering with SickitLearn (Titanic Case Study)

 This project demonstrates **feature engineering and model building** using the Titanic dataset with and without **scikit-learn Pipelines**.
 It covers preprocessing (imputation, encoding), model training, pipeline creation, model saving (pickling), and prediction workflows.